Minga Port Protocol Specification

 Byte order: All multi-byte integers are big-endian unless noted otherwise.

-Text encoding: All text fields (draw_text content, language names, query source) are UTF-8 encoded.
+Text encoding: All text fields (titles, language names, query source, semantic content) are UTF-8 encoded.

 Quick Reference